nickbrandt/GitLab/doc/administration/index.md

 available through [different subscriptions](https://about.gitlab.com/pricing/).

-You can [install GitLab CE or GitLab EE](https://about.gitlab.com/installation/ce-or-ee/), but the features you'll have access to depend on the subscription you choose (Core, Starter, Premium, or Ultimate).
+You can [install GitLab CE or GitLab EE](https://about.gitlab.com/installation/ce-or-ee/), however the features you'll have access to depend on the subscription you choose (Core, Starter, Premium, or Ultimate).
 GitLab Community Edition installations only have access to Core features.